nmaksimova/square-panda-cb92c/src/pages/index.md

       - title: Adult Lessons
         title_align: center
         content: >
-          Beginner Group Classes are available in Latin Dance (Salsa and Merengue) and Ballroom Dance (Waltz, Foxtrot, Swing, Tango).
+          Beginner Group Classes are available in Latin Dance and Ballroom Dance.
 You will learn how to create combinations of steps and use good leader / follower techniques.
         content_align: left
         actions:
           - label: Learn More